Bettino Craxi: Decline and dissolution of the PSI

 Craxi resigned as party Secretary in February 1993.
 Between 1992 and 1993, most members of the party left politics and three Socialist deputies committed suicide.
-Craxi was succeeded by two Socialist trade-unionists, first Giorgio Benvenuto and then by Ottaviano Del Turco.
+Craxi was succeeded by two Socialist trade unionists, first Giorgio Benvenuto and then by Ottaviano Del Turco.
 In the December 1993 provincial and municipal elections the PSI was virtually wiped out, receiving around 3% of the vote.
 In Milan, where the PSI had won 20% in 1990, the PSI received a mere 2%, which was not even enough to elect a councillor.
 Del Turco tried in vain to regain credibility for the party.

 In the 1994 general election, what was left of PSI allied itself to the Alliance of Progressives dominated by the post-communist incarnation of the PCI, the Democratic Party of the Left (PDS).
-Del Turco had quickly changed the party symbol to reinforce the idea of innovation.
+Del Turco quickly changed the party symbol to reinforce the idea of innovation.
 However, this did not stop the PSI gaining only 2.2% of the votes compared to 13.6% in 1992.
 The PSI got 16 deputies and 14 senators elected, down from 92 deputies and 49 senators of 1992.
-Most of them came from the left-wing of the party, as Del Turco himself did.
+Most of them came from the left wing of the party, as Del Turco himself did.
 Most Socialists joined other political forces, mainly Forza Italia, the new party led by Silvio Berlusconi, the Patto Segni and Democratic Alliance.

-The party was disbanded on 13 November 1994 after two years of agony, in which almost all of its longtime leaders, especially Craxi, were involved in Tangentopoli and decided to leave politics.
+The party was disbanded on 13 November 1994 after two years, in which almost all of its longtime leaders, especially Craxi, were involved in Tangentopoli and decided to leave politics.
 The 100-year-old party closed down, partially thanks to its leaders for their personalisation of the PSI.

 Craxism

-Craxism (Italian: Craxismo) was and to some extant remains an Italian political ideology based on Craxi's thought.
+Craxism (Italian: Craxismo) was and to some extent remains an Italian political ideology based on Craxi's thought.
 It was the informal ideology of the PSI from 1976 to 1994.